Yamaha Wolverine SxS with Winch

 Take up the slack in the winch line by running the winch until the line is taught.
 As you do this, have a helper keep some tension on the winch line as it goes in.
 Spooling the line in loosely will almost guarantee a bird’s nest in your winch.

-Place a damper in the middle of the winch line.
+Place a winch line damper in the middle of the winch line.
 If you don’t have a damper, drape a jacket or tarp over the winch line.
 Doing so will help it fall in case of the line snapping.

 Before winching, ensure that everyone is at a safe distance away from the area.
 Ensure everyone can understand your non-verbal communication.
 As to yourself, try to take as much cover as possible.